38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 Light and responsive lightbox script with focus on performance.

 selectize/selectize.js                     7986
-Selectize is the hybrid of a textbox and <select> box.
+Selectize is the hybrid of a textbox and &lt;select&gt; box.
 It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful for tagging, contact lists, etc.

 sdelements/lets-chat                       7965
 Self-hosted chat app for small teams